 When you receive less than stellar treatment from a doctor, it’s quite similar to Legal Malpractice.
 When you’re being represented by an attorney, you expect them to be competent, professional, and capable of providing the best legal advice possible.
 You have every right to sue your legal team if you feel that you have been misrepresented or that something is amiss during legal proceedings and has caused you a financial loss.

 (Important to read the whole article to determine if you have a case.)

 When Trust in a Legal Professional is Compromised

-You may not want to deal with another legal headache but there are Attorneys who can help in this kind of messy situation.
+You may not want to deal with another legal headache, but some Attorneys can help in this kind of messy situation.

-The Slater and Zurz team in Ohio have handled legal malpractice cases for 40+ years.
-They are the epitome of legal professionalism and have experience you’ll want to assist you with a legal malpractice claim.
+The Slater and Zurz team in Ohio has handled legal malpractice cases for 30+ years.
+They are the epitome of legal professionalism and have the experience you’ll want to assist you with a legal malpractice claim.

 Lawyers are not above the law just because they are in the legal profession.
 Practicing law does not eliminate them from being held accountable for their negligent actions.
 You may think it’s a no-win situation, but if you’ve been vigilant during your legal claim and you’ve been keeping documents and information all along, then use this to show how legal malpractice has occurred in your case.
-You want the best legal help Ohio has to offer and we at the the Law Offices of Slater and Zurz with offices, throughout Ohio, feel that we are at the top of the list and many of our clients have told us that.
+You want the best legal help Ohio has to offer, and we at the Law Offices of Slater and Zurz, with offices throughout Ohio, feel that we are at the top of the list, and many of our clients have told us that.

 Understanding Legal Malpractice or Legal Misrepresentation